xas/healther-locker/README.md

 # Healther Locker

-This tool is a try to generate a minimal executable in a dotnet environment and to provide a simple and unique functionality : URL test and return a usable code for a docker _healthcheck_ property
+This tool is a try to generate a minimal executable (around 150kB for the published folder size) in a dotnet environment and to provide a simple and unique functionality :

+* Test an URL and return a usable code for a docker _healthcheck_ property

 ## Generation